 The capital of the Company is monitored on an ongoing basis and the Company continues to maintain strong solvency levels and expects to continue to meet its Solvency Capital Requirements.
-During 2020, the Company's balance sheet exposure and solvency position has been reviewed, following the outbreak of Covid-19, and actions were taken to protect the solvency position and further reduce the sensitivity to economic shocks.
-The solvency position is not significantly exposed to ongoing developments related to Covid-19.
+During 2021, the Company's balance sheet exposure and solvency position has been reviewed, following the Ukraine crisis and market volatility.